What is Trunk Based Development?

 Continuous Integration, like Jenkins, kicks in for that commit, and runs through a build pipeline building, testing, deploying, testing some more.
 It may detect failures, and most likely that is because a developer didn’t prove their commit or do the token thing.
 Another issue might be the developer failed to add a new source file before a commit.
 This would be easy/quick to remedy, and a situation where “roll forward” would be OK.

-Changes that take “too long” to effect
+Changes that take “too long” to complete

 My own case studies